-- a new contact person

 - a new compliance officer

-- change of senior management or ownership

 - contact information (phone number/email)

-- the number of EGM entitlements under licence to operate changes
+- address of the registered office

 - certain other business information.

 Changes to your details must only be updated using the ABPF online form in AUSTRAC Online.

 Without up to date details, your business may miss out on receiving important information from AUSTRAC, including reminders and deadlines to provide Compliance Reports to AUSTRAC.
 Failure to keep your details up to date is a breach of your AML/CTF obligations.